phrounz/funfind/README.md

    # show the processFile function in foo.c or foo.h
    funfind processFile foo.c foo.h

-   # show functions returning void or having parameters with void in it
+   # show functions returning void or having parameters with void or voidOfTheUniverse in it
    funfind void foo.c

    # show the main function in foo.c (but only if it matches this pattern)